avyactjain/btc-api/README.md

 # BTC-API

-A REST API service for interacting with Bitcoin and other blockchain networks.
+A REST API service for interacting with Bitcoin blockchain network.

 ## Features

-- Network fee estimation endpoint
-- Configurable blockchain support
-- Async runtime with Tokio
+- Fetching wallet balances
+- Estimating network fees
+- Validating transactions
+- Creating new transactions
+- Broadcasting new transactions
 - Error handling with custom error types
 - Tracing for logging and diagnostics
+- Swagger OpenApi documentation out of the box for testing

 ## Getting Started